- Department Administrator: Colleen O'Reilly, Stokes Hall, S301-A, 617-552-3802, firstname.lastname@example.org

 For further information about the History Core, please contact the department’s Core Moderator, whose name can be found on the Department’s website.

 Many History majors and minors profit greatly from spending part or all of their junior year abroad.
-History majors may take as many as four courses (12 credits) abroad for major credit (and a maximum of two courses—six credits—for upper-division credit), although six history courses (18 credits) beyond the Core, including HS 300, must be taken at Boston College during the regular academic year.
+History majors may take as many as four courses (12 credits) abroad for major credit (and a maximum of two courses—six credits—for upper-division credit), although six history courses (18 credits) beyond the Core, including The Study and Writing of History, must be taken at Boston College during the regular academic year.
 History minors may take as many as two courses (six credits) abroad for minor credit (including one upper-division course worth three credits).

 Students seeking major or minor elective credit need only show that they passed a course offered in a history department.
 Students seeking upper-division credit must arrange this with the Director of Undergraduate Studies after they complete the course.
 In making their case for upper-division credit, they should present the course syllabus and the paper(s) written for the course.
 (Save everything!)
 In spite of the limitations on courses accepted for major credit, students who have gotten a good start on Core and major requirements before leaving for study abroad should have no trouble completing them, even if they spend an entire year abroad.
-It is especially helpful if they complete the U.S. History requirement (HS 181-182) and the Study and Writing of History (HS 300) before studying abroad.
+It is especially helpful if they complete the Study and Writing of History requirement before studying abroad.

 Students who are contemplating a senior honors thesis and who will be abroad during the normal application process in the spring of their junior year are strongly urged to plan ahead.
 They should try to establish a thesis topic and to identify a faculty member willing to supervise their work before departing and verify that they will be able to be in email contact with their thesis advisor while abroad.
 They should be aware that the deadline for submission of applications is April 1 of their junior year.
 For additional information, they should consult with the director of the History Honors Program early in the semester prior to their departure for study abroad.